prebid/prebid-server-java/docs/code-style.md

 ### Garbage code

 Don't leave commented code (don't think about the future).
-You can always add it later when it will be really desired.

 ```
 // bad
 // String iWillUseThisLater = "never";
 ```

+You can always add it later when it will be really desired.

 ### Privacy

-It is strictly prohibited to log any of private data about publisher, exchanges or similar sensitive information.
+It is strictly prohibited to log any kind of private data about publisher, exchanges or similar sensitive information.
 The idea is to keep this open-source project safe as far as possible.

 ### Tests